ESCOMP/CMEPS/doc/source/introduction.rst

 med_utils_mod.F90
 =========================== ============================ ===========================

-.. note:: Some modules, such as med_phases_prep_ocn.F90 and med_frac_mod.F90 contain application specific-code blocks.
+.. note:: Some modules, such as med_phases_prep_ocn.F90 and med_frac_mod.F90 also contain application specific-code blocks.